-Census takers will drop off invitations to respond and paper questionnaires at the front doors of households who have not turned in their survey or have a post office box and update your address if necessary.
+Census takers will drop off invitations and paper questionnaires at the front doors of households for those who have not turned in their survey, or that have a post office box.
+They will update your address if necessary.

 WHY IS THE CENSUS RESUMING IN SOME AREAS NOW?